First Peoples Buffalo Jump State Park: Access, services, and wildlife

-Entrance to the north end of the park is via Taft Hill Road (which approaches the base of the cliff), McIver Road from West Central in Great Falls; and to the east end via Ulm-Vaughn Road (which leads to the visitor's center, the slope up the hill, and the summit of the cliffs).
-A 2 mi trail leads from the visitor's center to the cliff summit and back again, and includes signage about the buffalo jump along the way as well as a tipi ring (a ring of stones which indicate that a tipi was once held in place there).
+Entrance to the north end of the park is via Taft Hill Road (which approaches the base of the cliff), McIver Road from West Central in Great Falls; and to the east end via Ulm-Vaughn Road (which leads to the visitor center, the slope up the hill, and the summit of the cliffs).
+A 2 mi trail leads from the visitor center to the cliff summit and back again, and includes signage about the buffalo jump along the way as well as a tipi ring (a ring of stones which indicate that a tipi was once held in place there).
 There are drinking water facilities, garbage cans, and public restrooms throughout the park.

 First Peoples Buffalo Jump is managed by Region Four of the Montana state park system, and as of 2005 the park was operated by a full-time park manager, one full-time and two seasonal park rangers, and a part-time maintenance worker.
 The 1481 acre park is open year-round.
 The park is reached by road by traveling 10 mi south of Great Falls on Interstate 15, taking the Ulm exit, and then traveling 3.5 mi on Ulm-Vaughn Road.
 Alternately, from Great Falls, it can be accessed via West Central Avenue, connecting to McIver Road.
 After 8.5 miles at the T, turn left onto Ulm Vaughn Rd. after a half mile, at the first turn in the road, you will arrive at the north entrance.
 Or continue on Ulm Vaughn Road to the road leading to the top of the jump or until you see the sign for the Visitor Center.
 During the summer (May–October) the park is open daily 8 a.m. to 6 p.m.; in the winter it is open from 10 a.m. to 4 p.m.
 Montana residents do not need to pay a fee to access the park, but non-residents must pay a $5.00 fee for automobiles or a $3.00 fee for accessing the park via foot or bicycle.